MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

       --tag "msdocs-dab-tutorial"
     ```

 1. Create a variable named `RESOURCE_GROUP_ID` to store the identifier of the resource group.
 Get the identifier using [`az group show`](/cli/azure/group#az-group-show).
-You will use this variable multiple times in this tutorial.
+You use this variable multiple times in this tutorial.

     ```azurecli-interactive
     RESOURCE_GROUP_ID=$( \